RossiLorenzo/advent_code_2017/README.md

 ## The tree

-Here you can see the growing bitmap-art tree growing in time:
+Here you can see the bitmap-art tree growing in time:

 ![](https://github.com/RossiLorenzo/advent_code_2017/blob/master/tree.png)